'Beth Brown provides fast, intelligent and pragmatic advice. You can't ask for a better service.'Legal 500 2020

-Beth trained at Mayer Brown and has undertaken two secondments to the Pension Protection Fund ("PPF") and AstraZeneca, London.
-She is an active member of the cross-disciplinary pension finance and risk transfer practices advising on de-risking by pension funds, investments and restructurings.
+Beth trained at Mayer Brown and has undertaken two secondments to a pensions statutory fund, the Pension Protection Fund ("PPF") and a global pharmaceutical business, AstraZeneca, London.
+Beth is an active member of the cross-disciplinary pensions insolvency and pension risk transfer teams, advising on de-risking by pension funds, investments and restructurings.

-Beth's work has included advising trustees on employer insolvencies and transition to the PPF, including one of the first largest multi-employer schemes (Woolworths).
+Beth's work has included advising trustees on employer insolvencies and transition to the PPF, including one of the first largest multi-employer schemes (Woolworths), and working with our finance and securities team to advise the trustee board of the Total UK Pension Plan on the collateral arrangements securing the insurance of £1.6 billion of pensioner liabilities by Pensions Insurance Corporation (one of the UK industry's largest bulk annuity deals).
+The size of the transaction required the implementation of an innovative structure with Pensions Insurance Corporation.
 Beth also has experience with High Court litigation, including the Prudential case on discretionary pension increases.
-She has worked with our finance and securities team to advise the trustee board of the Total UK Pension Plan on the collateral arrangements securing the insurance of £1.6 billion of pensioner liabilities by Pensions Insurance Corporation; this is one of the UK industry's largest bulk annuity deals and the size of the transaction required the implementation of an innovative structure with Pensions Insurance Corporation.

 - Advised the trustee board of the Total UK Pension Plan on their insurance of £1.6 billion of pensioner liabilities with Pensions Insurance Corporation in June 2014; this is one of the UK industry's largest bulk annuity deals and the size of the transaction required the implementation of an innovative structure with Pensions Insurance Corporation.

-BPP Law School, Legal Practice Course
+BPP University Law School, Legal Practice Course

 University of Kent, LLB, Honours

 - Chair of PMI's Association of Pension Trustees Committee (external)